Types of Astigmatism And How They Can Be Corrected

 Our optometry clinic has the latest diagnostic technology to provide you with the most efficient and accurate eye exam.

-To schedule a consultation with Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Stephanie Britton, contact Giddens Optometry today.
+To schedule a consultation with Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham, contact Giddens Optometry today.

 Giddens Optometry serves patients from Georgetown, Limehouse, Acton, and Halton Hills, Ontario and surrounding communities.